 I’m the type of person that can get excited about going nearly anywhere.
 Westport was a town that I had never even heard of until a few days before I went!
-By the time I arrived in Westport I had a small, well-researched list of things to do and see and was ready to explore.
+Now I have been several times because it is such a great town, with lots of things to do and see.

 What to do in Westport, Ontario for a Day